ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

     btnDate.on('click', function(e){
         status.setHTML('');
         // Y.ItsaDateTimePicker.getDate() returns an Y.Promise
         // first parameter holds the initial date.
-Second parameter is the node that causes the panel to appear.
-        // By setting this, the panel is aligned to this Node.
+        // in the second parameter, the node that causes the panel to appear is used to align the panel.
-        Y.ItsaDateTimePicker.getDate(date, e.currentTarget).then(
+        Y.ItsaDateTimePicker.getDate(date, {alignToNode: e.currentTarget}).then(
             function(newdate) {
                 date.setTime(newdate.getTime());
                 datefield.setHTML(Y.Date.format(date, {format: '%d/%m/%Y'}));